-Snapshot is your opportunity to see new works from established and emerging West Coast composers in an intimate concert setting.
+Snapshot is an opportunity to see new works of opera in an informal concert setting

-2019 will feature a program of four new works:
+2019 featured a program of four new works:

 Music by Nathaniel Stookey and libretto by Jerre Dye.
 Ivonne is a haunting solo opera in three scenes inspired by an abandoned Sears building and the stories kept within its stately, dignified spaces.
 It follows the head secretary of a steno pool as she prepares for yet another day at the office.
 Her preference for order and structure is upended by a co-worker’s medical emergency that threatens to shatter her well-groomed exterior.
 Celebrated soprano Marnie Breckenridge will portray this complex and affecting character from a bygone era.
 Stookey is perhaps best known for the orchestral whodunnit The Composer Is Dead, which was written for the San Francisco Symphony in collaboration with Lemony Snicket.